lgsurith/json-db-backend/README.md

 # Express Server for Form Submissions
 This Repositry contains an server written in Typescript using Express.js to handle form submissions.

 ## Setup
 To run this server locally make sure to follow these steps :

+Note : Make sure to clear the 'db.json' before you run the server initially :)

 1 . **Clone the repositry:**
 ```bash